basnijholt/glove80/TUI_DESIGN.md

 > **Instructions for agents**: Before making changes, read this file end-to-end, follow its requirements, and record any new decisions, deviations, or discoveries back into this document (append brief dated notes in the relevant section).
 Treat it as a living blueprint.

+> **Progress note (2025-11-11)**: Milestones 1–3 are live in `tui/` (LayerSidebar, KeyCanvas navigation/copy, validated Key Inspector) and the first slice of the Features tab now drives Home Row Mods via the new BuilderBridge service.

 IMPORTANT: Also make sure to commit often and run the tests with `uv run pytest`!

 ## 1. Source-of-Truth Context & Guarantees